Greenbrier River: Ecology

-The Greenbrier hosts one of the state's two endemic species of salamanders, the West Virginia Spring Salamander in Fort Spring.
-The other salamander, the Cheat Mountain Salamander lives in the mountains of the headwaters.
-The River and surrounding environment are also home to various species of reptiles and amphibians, as well as many avian species, including the American Bald Eagle.
-Fish species include smallmouth bass, rock bass, bluegill, carp, catfish, pike, walleye, and muskie.
+The Greenbrier hosts one of the state's two endemic species of salamanders, the West Virginia spring salamander in Fort Spring.
+The other salamander, the Cheat Mountain salamander lives in the mountains of the headwaters.
+The river and surrounding environment are also home to various species of reptiles and amphibians, as well as many avian species, including the American bald eagle.
+Fish species include smallmouth bass, rock bass (also called "red eyes"), bluegill, carp, catfish, pike, walleye, and muskie.

-The Candy Darter of Knapp Creek (Finescale saddled darter) is a survivor to when the Greenbrier followed a more ancient drainage pattern with Teays Valley.
+The candy darter of Knapp Creek (finescale saddled darter) is a survivor to when the Greenbrier followed a more ancient drainage pattern within Teays Valley.

 Threats to the Greenbrier

-The river is vulnerable to Nonpoint source pollution and sediment from timbering and flooding.
+The river is vulnerable to nonpoint source pollution and sediment from timbering and flooding.
 It has been on the WV List of Impaired Streams since 2006 for the contamination of fecal coliform bacteria.
 Algae is becoming a known nuisance upon the waters, primarily in warm weather, and there is a need to study how much water can be pulled out of the river to supply the needs of communities in a state that practices little in the way of water conservation, even in times of drought.
-The West Virginia Department of Environmental Protection and various concerned citizen groups are working to prevent further stresses upon the river.
+The West Virginia Department of Environmental Protection (WVDEP) and various concerned citizen groups are working to prevent further stresses upon the river.

-On December 17, 2009 the West Virginia Department of Environmental Protection's James Summers released a report on its findings of algae in West Virginia rivers.
+On December 17, 2008, the WVDEP's James Summers released a report on its findings of algae in West Virginia rivers.
 The Greenbrier was deemed the most algae-affected river in the state, due to nutrient source tracking.
-Steps are currently being made to address this issue.
+In 2009, WVDEP attempted initial steps to mitigate the issue, with a more comprehensive plan implemented in 2013.

+Additionally, the river is currently threatened by the crossing of the Mountain Valley Pipeline (MVP) at Pence Springs, which received final approvals in 2023 to cross the river after significant opposition from environmental groups.
+The approval was granted after lobbying by Senator Joe Manchin as a part of his agreement to vote for a U.S. debt ceiling bill that President Joe Biden signed in June, 2023.